 Finding Solace in Survival – an opportunity to hear Terry Waite CBE, Judith Tebbutt and John McCarthy CBE in conversation at the Old Bailey

 Lara Symons, Director of Hostage International, said: “Thank you all for your patience.
-We are incredibly disappointed that we were unable to stage this event in 2020, but it has not been possible given the ongoing restrictions and risks relating to Covid-19.
+We were incredibly disappointed that we were unable to stage this event in 2020, but hope to go ahead with this unique event.”

-“We will keep a close eye on the situation and hope to hold the event in June 2021, still in the spectacular venue at the Old Bailey, to hear these former hostages sharing their experiences of time in captivity and adjusting to life back home.
+“We will keep a close eye on the government guidance and hope to hold the event on 15 July, still in the spectacular venue at the Old Bailey, to hear these former hostages sharing their experiences of time in captivity and adjusting to life back home.

 “The trauma of a kidnap, not only for those taken hostage, but also for their families and loved ones, is unimaginable to most of us and we are keenly aware that talking about such experiences isn’t easy.